gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

   |> yield(name: "gallons")
 ```

-Here's a more complex query to see specific data from our device, including the gateway and region as well as the distance and RSSI fields:
+Here's another query you could use that would also pull the gateway name that's receiving your data,as well as the distance and RSSI fields.
+You might use this to keep track of what kind of coverage you're getting from a given gateway.

 ```flux
 from(bucket: "sensors")
   |> range(start: -24h)